LukeGrahamLandry/ChessBot/optimisation.md

+## Ideas

+- Know about check, mate, castling, en-passant, and draws!
+- Support extra fen string info.
+- Be able to run tests in parrallel.
+Write custom test runner that just uses seperate processes?
+- Have the UI show lines for debugging
+- Give yourself extra depth only looking at captures because it thinks hanging pieces on move n+1 is fine.
+- Opening book.
+Maybe order by board hash and binary search because normal hashmap wastes space to avoid collissions.
+Only bother with lookup in first x moves.
+- Endgame book. ^
+- Partial heap sort for move ordering.
+Then I can have a more complex eval function?
+- Use n-1 depth for move ordering of n search.
+Then you can cancel at anytime and use previous results.
+- Run engine on another thread so it doesn't hang the UI and can be canceled when it goes to long.
+Put a flag somewhere that it checks to break out of the recursion.

 ## Methods note

 "~2x as fast" means `old_time/new_time == 2`.

 - Not very scientific because I just run a few times then take one number.
 The improvements are so large/consistant that it feels trustworthy.
 Should make something that runs it multiple times and averages (throw away outliers?) eventually.
-- Getting numbers by running 5 moves each playing against itself.
+- Was originally getting numbers by running 5 moves each playing against itself.
 Which means I'm measuring the beginning of the game where not a lot of captures and should probably be openings book anyway.
 So should revise that to more interesting position.
 But depth 4 from move 5 is probably like a real game state.
 - Currently benchmarking on native (m1), should do in wasm if that's what I care about.
 - I've been increasing depth as it gets faster which might bias it but at the very least means absolute ms numbers can't be compared accoss runs.
 - Make sure logging doesn't become a bottle neck.

 Interesting that the first run of a new executable is often a bit slower (time does not include compile!), something caching it?

 ### Profiling